20 reasons why your emails go to spam (+ how to fix it)

 If this happens often, your ESP will flag your domain or IP address as untrustworthy, and all emails sent out from those points will automatically end up in spam.
 They won’t even reach the inbox on their way!

-As a practice, you should remove any subscribers who have marked your emails as spam immediately after they do so.
+As good practice, you should remove any subscribers who have marked your emails as spam immediately after they do so.

 6. Low sender scores or high spam complaint rates

 If too many subscribers mark your emails as spam, your ESP assigns a high spam complaint rate to your domain.
-A high spam complaint rate is the second most common reason for emails not to land in the inbox.
+A high spam complaint rate is the second most common reason why your emails are going to spam.

-One of the reasons this could happen is because the recipient doesn’t remember subscribing to you.
+One reason this could happen is that the recipient may not remember subscribing to you.
 To help prevent this, make sure that your branding is both consistent and visible across all your communications.

 If it’s been a while since you’ve emailed your users, start with a small reminder of your relationship and use language and design they’ll recognize.